AREPH was originally established as the Wildlife Health and Conservation Clinic in 2007 to:

-The clinic treats sick and injured wildlife brought in by the general public and wildlife carers and was designed to house a broad spectrum of Australian species while minimizing their stress and preventing the transmission of disease.
+AREPH treats sick and injured wildlife brought in by the general public and wildlife carers and was designed to house a broad spectrum of Australian species while minimising their stress and preventing disease transmission.

 AREPH works closely with registered wildlife groups such as the Wildlife Information, Rescue and Education Service (WIRES) and the Sydney Metropolitan Wildlife Services (Sydney Wildlife).

 Once medical treatment is performed and the animal recuperates, the animals are released directly back to their original home range.